An island of spiritual hedonism

 Luckily there are lots of other ways to stay active in Koh Phangan if meditation music makes you yawn.

-Get buff at Evolve in Sri Thanu where you’ll find free weights, machines, gymnastic rings and boxing bags.
-There are day passes as well as cheaper prices for memberships.
+Get buff at Evolve in Sri Thanu, where you’ll find free weights, machines, gymnastic rings and boxing bags.
+There are day passes as well as lower prices for memberships.
 Xantiva is another gym option close by with a sauna.
 They both have ice baths.

 If you want some scenery to go along with your workout, rent a mountain bike and explore the steep dirt roads.